howden/cham/docs/syntax.md

-# CHAM v1.0 - Syntax Specification
+# Syntax Specification

-This document outlines the context free grammar that describes the syntax of CHAM programs.
+This document outlines the context free grammar that describes the syntax of programs.

 The code blocks contain the grammar in Backus-Naur form.
 The surrounding text is simply provide further explaination and is not part of the language specification.